 WVWA DEBI Book Club

 We are excited to announce the launch of the WVWA Diversity, Equity, Belonging and Inclusion (DEBI) Book Club.
 In this online community fostered by the WVWA DEBI Task Force, WVWA members will connect with each other and enjoy books from a range of genres.
 Our first book will be How to be an Antiracist by Ibram X. Kendi.
 Join the book club.

 WANT TO DISCUSS AND LEARN IN COMMUNITY?

 Consider signing up for one of our month-long Anti-Racism study groups, lay-led by members of the Willamette Valley Winery Association community.
-Our next series will run in March 2021.
+Our next series will begin May 20.
 Sign up here!